cds-snc/gcds-docs/src/en/coming-soon.md

 # {{ title }}

-We’re sharing components as we build them.
-Check out what components we’re currently working on and what’s on the way.
+We're sharing components as we build them.
+Check out what components we're currently working on and what's on the way.